Frequently Asked Questions

 Our fee for missionaries is $275 before Jan 1, 2020, and it will be $295 between Jan 1 and the start of camp 2020.
 This will cover food, lodging and a sweet shirt.

-Missionary arrival is 4:00 PM Saturdays.
+Missionary arrival starts at 5:00 PM Saturdays.
 Camper closing 10:15 AM Fridays – Missionaries will be out of camp by 10:45 AM Fridays.

 $55 fee due upon registering.
 This holds your position.

 If you register after April 1st, adjustments are made to solidify payment(s) before you arrive.

 ***If you pay by check, please note whether you are paying for a camper or missionary AND put that person’s name on the check.

 SPECIAL NOTE: Payments for those coming with a summer mission group will be made through your group.